UPPMAX/programming_formalisms_intro/doc/documentation_deeper.md

   - In the “Source” section, choose “gh-pages” in the dropdown menu and click save
 - That’s it!
 Your site should now be live on [https://uppmax.github.io/programming_formalism_intro/index.html](https://uppmax.github.io/programming_formalism_intro/index.html).

-**Everytime you commit the GH Actions will render your source code to html and deploy it to your new web page!**
+**Every time you commit the GH Actions will render your source code to html and deploy it to your new web page!**
 ``````